ckeditor/ckeditor4-docs/guides/dev/features/toolbar/README.md

 ## "Item by Item" Configuration

-**Note:** This method requires manual crafting of the toolbar configuration code and is recommended to more advanced users.
+**Note:** This approach is used in the [advanced mode of the toolbar configurator](#!/guide/dev_toolbar-section-advanced-toolbar-configurator), which is a much more recommended method to customize the editor toolbar.
+If you do not want to use the toolbar configurator, this method requires manual crafting of the toolbar configuration code and is recommended to more advanced users.

 Other than the grouping configuration, it is also possible to have more control over every single element in the toolbar by defining their precise position.
 That is done by configuring a "toolbar definition".